danbev/learning-nodejs/README.md

       delete req_wrap;
   }

 So we can see that we are creating a new ConnectWrap instance which extends AsyncWrap and also ReqWrap.
-Thinging about this makes sense I think.
-If we recall that the classed with Wrap in them wrap libuv concepts, and in this case we are going to make a tcp connection.
+Thinking about this makes sense I think.
+If we recall that the classes with Wrap in them wrap libuv concepts, and in this case we are going to make a tcp connection.
 If we look at our [client](https://github.com/danbev/learning-libuv/blob/master/client.c) example we can see that we are using uv_connect_t make the connection (named `connection_req`):

     r = uv_tcp_connect(&connect_req,
                        &tcp_client,